 When a person is diagnosed with high cholesterol, a doctor will usually recommend the patient improve their diet and exercise more.
 When that is not enough, prescription medication could be recommended.
 However, many people who take them are concerned about the side effects of pharmaceutical drugs and are looking for something more natural to help improve their health.
 The red yeast rice powder suppliers are an option that many people consider.

 Red yeast rice powder suppliers claim that this supplement has been used for almost 2300 years.
 It emerged in China and has been used as a food dye and medicinal herb.
 Around the year 800 d.
-In China, it was taken internally to “strengthen the body, aid in digestion and revitalize the blood.”
-RYR has also been used in Traditional Chinese Medicine (TCM) to help the spleen, eliminate phlegm and improve blood circulation.
+In China, it was taken internally to “strengthen the body, aid in digestion, and revitalize the blood.”
+RYR has also been used in Traditional Chinese Medicine (TCM) to help the spleen, eliminate phlegm, and improve blood circulation.

 How should I take red yeast rice?

-The red yeast rice contains an active ingredient called monacolin K, which has the same chemical structure as the active drug in the “statin” cholesterol drug lovastatin.
+The red yeast rice powder contains an active ingredient called monacolin K, which has the same chemical structure as the active drug in the “statin” cholesterol drug lovastatin.
 For this reason, red rice yeast supplements can produce the same side effects and drug interactions such as cholesterol medications produce statins.

 The US Food and Drug Administration (FDA) considers red yeast products that contain more than one trace of this statin-identical ingredient as illegal and non-approved drugs.
 Red yeast rice products sold in the United States are formulated to not contain high levels of monacolin K.